-Hailed as a compelling singer and actor” (LA Times) with a "rich, attractive, plush sound" (Washington Times), and “flirtatious, sensual, sympathetic, full of fire and stellar in her vocal performance" (Daze Magazine, Canada), Puerto Rican mezzo-soprano and Helen Hayes Awards Nominee Laura Virella was most recently engaged as Frida in the world premiere of El último sueño de Frida y Diego by Grammy Award-winning composer Gabriela Lena Frank and Pulitzer Prize librettist Nilo Cruz, in a co-production of San Diego Opera and San Francisco Opera.
-2022 also included a reprise of Robert Xavier Rodríguez's Frida with Detroit Opera and El Paso Opera, and her debut as Mari Pepa in the zarzuela Revoltosa with GALA Hispanic Theatre, which earned her a Helen Hayes Awards nomination for Outstanding Lead Performer in a Musical.
+Hailed as “a compelling singer and actor” (LA Times) with a "rich, attractive, plush sound" (Washington Times), and “flirtatious, sensual, sympathetic, full of fire and stellar in her vocal performance" (Daze Magazine, Canada), Puerto Rican mezzo-soprano and Helen Hayes Award Winner Laura Virella was most recently engaged as Frida in the world premiere of El último sueño de Frida y Diego by Grammy Award-winning composer Gabriela Lena Frank and Pulitzer Prize librettist Nilo Cruz, in a co-production of San Diego Opera and San Francisco Opera.
+2022 also included a reprise of Robert Xavier Rodríguez's Frida with Detroit Opera and El Paso Opera, and her debut as Mari Pepa in the zarzuela Revoltosa with GALA Hispanic Theatre, for which she was nominated for the Outstanding Lead Performer in a Musical Helen Hayes Award.

 It's the second time Virella has been recognized for her zarzuela work in DC.
 In 2012, she was nominated for Best Actress in Opera by the DC Theatre Scene Awards for her portrayal of Luisa Fernanda, winning second place to international star Patricia Racette.